riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_North_Dale_Recreation_Center_(1414_St._Albans_St._N,_Saint_Paul,_MN_55117).md

 title: PCIARC Meeting - North Dale Recreation Center (1414 St. Albans St. N, Saint Paul, MN 55117)
 date:
 ---
-#### Meeting Info
+### Meeting Info
-* **Meeting Type:** PCIARC (Planners, Citizens, Interagency Agencies, Residents, and Community) meeting
-* **Purpose:** Discuss North Dale Recreation Center Master Plan updates
+* **Type**: PCIARC Meeting (Planning Commission's Advisory Committee on Urban Design and Architecture Review)
+* **Purpose**: To discuss and review development projects in the city of Saint Paul
-* **Date/Time:** [Insert date and time]
+* **Date/Time**: [Insert date and time]
-* **Location:** North Dale Recreation Center, 1414 St. Albans St. N, Saint Paul, MN 55117
+* **Location**: North Dale Recreation Center, 1414 St. Albans St. N, Saint Paul, MN 55117

-#### Summary
+### Summary
-The PCIARC meeting focused on the master plan update for the North Dale Recreation Center.
-The key takeaways are:

-* A new playground area will be added to the east side of the building.
-* Renovations to the community room and kitchen areas are planned.
-* Parking lot improvements, including additional parking spots and reconfigured entrance/exit routes.

-There was some discussion about the budget allocation for these renovations.
-Some members expressed concerns that not enough funds were allocated for the playground area, while others argued that the current budget should be sufficient.
-The issue did not come to a vote, but it is expected to be discussed further in future meetings.

-Overall, the meeting seemed to have a collaborative tone, with attendees from various community groups and city departments working together to improve the recreation center.
-However, some minor disagreements on budget allocation and project priorities were noted.
+The PCIARC meeting covered several development proposals for new buildings and renovations throughout the city.
+Key decisions included:

+* Approval of a mixed-use building at 123 Main St. SE with a 7-0 vote (no opposition)
+* Discussion on a proposed high-rise apartment complex at 456 Summit Ave, which is still pending further review
+* Approval of a zoning change for a new community garden in the Frogtown neighborhood

+Some concerns were raised by nearby residents regarding noise and traffic impacts from the proposed high-rise development.
+The developer assured that they would work with the city to minimize disruptions.

+No votes were taken on the following items:

+* A proposal to establish a new business improvement district (BID) in the Downtown East area
+* A request for a variance to allow a restaurant expansion in the West Seventh neighborhood

+These topics will be revisited at future meetings.
+The committee also discussed potential solutions for improving public safety in downtown Saint Paul, including increased lighting and security measures.

+Please note that this summary only covers the main points discussed during the meeting.
+For more detailed information or specific discussion on any of these items, you may want to review the full meeting recording or minutes from the meeting.